 Stage 1 - successful applicants: Thirty-four projects (out of 75) were successful in receiving funds in Stage 1 (total of $142,000) (November 2019).
 The list of Stage 1 Projects can be downloaded below:

 Biosecurity Tasmania has developed an interactive mapping application that you can use to look at the status of individual weed species at the property level or across multiple properties to help in planning projects.
+Access the WAF Mapping Application by visiting the ArcGIS website.

 The data presented in the map are weed observations from the Natural Values Atlas of Tasmania, and the legislative zones of each weed, in each Local Government Area under the